 Camdeboo Hospice opened its doors in 1998.
-It is a non-profit, non-goverment organisation working in the Camdeboo District, including Graaff-Reinet, Aberdeen, Klipplaat and Jansenville.
+It is a non-profit, non-government organisation working in the Camdeboo District, Graaff-Reinet patients and their families.

 You really can change the world if you care enough.

 Under supervision of a CEO, Hospice employs officee staff, nurcing staff and caregivers.
 An annually elected Board of volunteers from the community governs the Hospice.
 Over 1000 patients have been cared for by Camdeboo Hospice since its inception and at any one time about 90 patients are being cared for.
 Funding comes from ongoing fund-raising activities, donations, and from other organisations such as the Department of Health.

 Camdeboo Hospice fills a gap in health services by providing a holistic home-based palliative care service to patients and their families living with life-limiting illnesses in four semi-rural Eastern Cape towns: Graaff-Reinet, patients and their families.
 The Nursing Services Manager travels to the outlying towns each month to oversee the care of the patients and to monitor and support the staff based there.